-Holidays mean good cheer and family get togethers for many, celebrating our most important relationships, enjoying good food and each other’s companionship.
-But for some, the holidays can be a painful for a number of reasons.
+Holidays mean togetherness for family and friends for many, celebrating your most important relationships, enjoying good food and each other’s companionship.
+But for some, the holiday period can be a painful for a number of reasons.
 Not all families function well and bringing them together this time of year can be cause for preoccupation and anxiety.

-Here are three challenging situations and how to manage them as optimally as possible:
+Here are three challenging situations and suggestions about how to manage them:

-- The holidays are stressful because of less than idyllic family get togethers possibly involving conflict, unresolved issues, substance abuse and possibly emotional pain.
+- The holidays are stressful because of less than idyllic family get togethers possibly involving conflict, unresolved issues, substance abuse and/or emotional pain.
 If you are dreading your annual holiday gatherings, this can cause a lot of anticipatory worry and unease.
 It’s important to try not to let yourself be overwhelmed before you even get there but rather empower yourself in advance.

 - Make a plan for how you will handle difficult situations if they arise.

-- You are alone and don’t have any family to be with over the holidays and this time is a painful reminder of your isolation.
-Loneliness is practically an epidemic of sorts in our country and not just during this time of year, though it can be exacerbated now.
-Disconnection and not feeling a “part of” can be very distressing for us, being that we are wired to connect.
-Remember that family is what you make it and doesn’t necessarily need to be of blood or in name.
+- You are alone, don’t have family to be with over the holidays and this time is a painful reminder of your isolation.
+Loneliness is its own epidemic in our country and not just during this time of year, though it can be exacerbated now.
+Disconnection and not feeling a “part of” can be distressing and depressing, especially because we are truly wired to connect.

 - Seek family in your friendships.
 Build a community of support with people who care about you.
-Whether you have recently moved or struggle to present yourself to others for possible connection, make an effort to find others you can relate to.
-There are meet-up groups created just for this in many communities.
-There are many others out there feeling similarly.
-If reaching out is truly debilitating for you, consider counseling to free yourself from whatever blocks you.
+Whether you have recently moved or connection to people is a challenge because of shyness or social anxiety, make an effort to find others you can relate to.
+There are meet-up groups created just for this in many communities and others out there feeling similarly.
+If reaching out is truly debilitating for you, consider therapy to help unpack that and provide tools.

 - You are grieving the loss of a loved one.
-Grief has many faces and is without real definition as it’s a multi-faceted response to loss.
-The holidays can be incredibly painful for those who are still in the process and stages of grief.
+Grief has many layers and though there are “stages” of grief, it still shows up differently for everyone.
+The holidays can be incredibly painful for those who are in that process.

 - Seek support.
 Whether it’s family, friends, or your faith, it’s helpful to be able to lean on something or someone.
 The holidays are triggers for many who are grieving so you might see if you can find a support group in your area.
-Find a charitable organization to help someone else as a way to bring about the positive emotions associated with altruism.
+Find a charitable organization to help others as a way to benefit from the positive emotions associated with altruism.

 - Be gentle with yourself .
 Do things that feel good and are soothing.
-If you feel lost in your grief or stuck in a sense of mourning, it might be what is called “complicated grief” and this is a place where counseling might serve well.
+If you feel lost in your grief or stuck in a sense of mourning, it might be what is called “complicated grief” and this is a situation where counseling might also be useful.